tom-krieger/security_baseline/README.md

 ## Setup

 It is highly recommended to have the complete security baseline definition written in Hira definitions.
-This enables you to have different security baselines for groups of servers, environments or special single servers.
+This enables you to have different security baselines for groups of servers, environments or even special single servers.

 ### What security_baseline affects

-The security_baseline module has a parameter `enforce` for each rule.
-If this parameter is set to true all necessary changes are made to make a machine compliant to the security baseline rule.
+The *security_baseline* module has a parameter `enforce` for each rule.
+If this parameter is set to true all necessary changes are made to make a server compliant to the security baseline rules.
 This can have severe impacts to the machines, especially if security settings are defined in a wrong way.
-Please test your settings before rolling out to production environments.
+> Please test your settings before rolling out to production environments.

 The module needs a base directory.
 The base directory `/usr/share/security_baseline` is created by the module during the fist run.
 Some data is collected with cron jobs once a day as collecting this data is somewhat expensive and time consuming depending on the server size, e. g. searching als s-bit programs .
 Under the base directory there will be a directory `bin` where all scripts for gathering information are located.

+This module creates a larger fact `security_baseline` to have all needed information for applying the rules.
+Some information is collected with cron jobs once a day as these jobs might run for a long time (e. g. searching filesystems for s-bit programs).

 ### Setup Requirements

-The security_baseline module needs some other puppet modules.
-These modules are defined in the [metadata.json](https://github.com/tom-krieger/security_baseline/blob/master/metadata.json) file.
+The *security_baseline* module needs some other Puppet modules.
+These modules are defined in the [metadata.json](https://github.com/tom-krieger/security_baseline/blob/master/metadata.json) file and are all available at [Puppet Forge](https://forge.puppet.com/).

 ### Beginning with security_baseline